codesapienbe/meeting-notes/README.md

 GROQ_API_KEY=your_groq_api_key_here
 ```

+> **Important**: The GROQ_API_KEY is required for the summarization feature to work.
+If you don't have a Groq API key:
+> 1. Sign up at https://console.groq.com/ and obtain an API key
+> 2. Create a `.env` file in the project root and add your key as shown above
+> 3. Make sure the `.env` file is properly loaded when you run the application

 ## Running the Application

 Instead of using docker-compose, you can now use the Python script to run all components: